I Know Why the Caged Bird Sings: Censorship

 Caged Bird has been criticized by many parents, causing it to be removed from school curricula and library shelves.
-The book was approved to be taught in public schools and was placed in public school libraries through the U.S. in the early-1980s, and was included in advanced placement and gifted student curricula, but attempts by parents to censor it began in 1983.
-It has been challenged in fifteen U.S. states.
+The book was approved to be taught in public schools and was placed in public school libraries through the U.S. in the early-1980s, and was included in Advanced Placement and gifted student curriculum.
+Attempts by parents to censor it began in 1983.
+Some have been critical of its sexually explicit scenes, use of language, and irreverent religious depictions.
+Many parents throughout the U.S. have sought to ban the book from schools and libraries for being inappropriate for younger high school students, for promoting premarital sex, homosexuality, cohabitation, and pornography, and for not supporting traditional values.
+Parents have also objected to the book's use of profanity and to its graphic and violent depiction of rape and racism.
 Educators have responded to these challenges by removing it from reading lists and libraries, by providing students with alternatives, and by requiring parental permission from students.
-Some have been critical of its sexually explicit scenes, use of language, and irreverent religious depictions.
+In 2009, Angelou expressed her sorrow and outrage about the banning of all her books, stating that those who insisted upon banning them had not read them.
+She also said, “I feel sorry for the young person who never gets to read [Caged Bird]".

+In 2021, the Thurgood Marshall Civil Rights Center, which stated that banning books like Caged Bird and The Color Purple by Alice Walker "points to a larger pattern of banning books significant to African American history and culture".
+They found that Caged Bird was banned in prisons throughout the U.S.; for example, the book was banned in North Carolina prisons because officials determined that its depiction of sexual assault was a security threat.

+In 2023, the book was banned, in Clay County District Schools, Florida.

-Caged Bird appeared third on the American Library Association (ALA) list of the 100 Most Frequently Challenged Books of 1990–2000, sixth on the ALA's 2000–2009 list, and one of the ten books most frequently banned from high school and junior high school libraries and classrooms.
+Caged Bird appeared third on the American Library Association (ALA) list of the 100 Most Frequently Challenged Books of 1990–2000, sixth on the ALA's 2000–2009 list, and fell to 88th place on the ALA's 2010–2019 list.
+As of 1998, it was one of the ten books most frequently banned from high school and junior high school libraries and classrooms.

+In April of 2025, the United States Naval Academy's library removed Caged Bird and 380 more books "after Defense Secretary Pete Hegseth's office ordered the school to get rid of ones that promote diversity, equity and inclusion."